 To replace a Sealed-Beam unit, remove bezel.
 Then disengage the tension spring using a stiff hooked tool.
-Rotate the Sealed-Beam assembly slightly to disengage mounting ring slots from groove of each adjusting screw, then pull forward.
-Disconnect wiring at the base of unit and separate the Sealed-Beam assembly by removing the two retaining screws.
-Install Sealed-Beam unit in reverse order of removal.
+Rotate the Sealed-Beam assembly slightly to disengage mounting ring slots from groove of each then pull adjusting screw, forward.
+Disconnect wiring at the base of unit and Sealed-Beam assembly separate the removing the two retaining screws.
+Install Sealed-Beam unit in reverse order removal.